Tuition and Funding

 Duquesne University School of Law offers a paralegal education of the highest standards at a competitive tuition rate.

-Tuition for the 2019-20 academic year is $867 per course.
-The summer intensive term is $8,670 total.
-Students are responsible for paying $45 Westlaw and $35 Lexis Nexis access fees for research courses, and some classes may charge additional fees.
+Tuition will be $943 per course for the 2021-22 academic year.
+Students are responsible for textbook purchases and paying $45 Westlaw and $35 Lexis Nexis access fees for research courses.
+Some classes may charge additional fees.
 No University fees apply.

 Funding Your Certificate Studies